hahnworks/ShoppingListSort/README.md

 >
 > You can configure the stores and aisles in `config.json` to fit your usecase.

+> [!NOTE]
+> This application is in active development.
+> While I tested it and it works perfectly for me, proper error handling in all places has not been implemented yet.
+> **Make sure to open an issue or a pull request if you have any suggestions!**

 ![Shopping List Sort Demo](.readme_assets/demo.gif)

 ## Motivation